pspdev/pspdev.github.io/basic_programs.md

 ![](images/controls.png)

-This is a simple program to use the PSP controller.
+> This is a simple program to use the PSP's input functions.

 Click on details below to see the code and how to build it.

 <details markdown="1">